rkgIITBh/data-structures.github.io/HTML/queueCircular.md

+## CircularArray Implementation of Queues

-In the last blog, w discussed operations on queues and circular array implementation of a queue.
+In the last blog, we discussed operations on queues and circular array implementation of a queue.
 In this blog, we look at the functions for implementing the queue operations in C. Let us begin with the definition of a queue for storing elements using a
 C-struct.
 ```